By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Philip is author of the Rough Guide to Game Parks of South Africa.

 Please visit our coronavirus page to stay informed about the latest developments in South Africa.

 In our opinion, visitors are safe in all South Africa’s parks and reserves.
 Phinda Game Reserve is therefore a very safe destination.
 As everywhere in the world, there is some crime in the cities, so normal safety precautions should be taken when visiting urban centers during your trip (see ‘Cities & Other Urban Areas: Safety Precautions’ below).
 The vast majority of visitors don’t experience any crime-related incidents during their visit.

 There is a very small risk of contracting malaria in the wet summer months from September to May in parts of South Africa.
-Until recently Phinda was included in this region and it was recommended to take antimalarials when visiting the park.
-Based on new research, Phinda is now located in a low risk zone and antimalarials are no longer considered necessary.
-It is still advised to cover up and use mosquito repellant (that has at least 30% DEET) in the evenings during those wet months.
-In addition, several vaccinations are advised when travelling to South Africa, in general, and to Phinda (see your local travel clinic for advice).
+Phinda is located in a low-risk zone, and antimalarials are not considered necessary.
+It is still wise to cover up and use mosquito repellent (those containing DEET are most effective) in the evenings during those wet months.
+In addition, several vaccinations are advised when traveling to South Africa (consult with your local travel clinic).